-- 139 Furthermore, we intend to deeply measure the loss of information of the system by - investigating the influence of the environment on the Shannon entropy.
+Furthermore, we intend to deeply measure the loss of information of the system byinvestigating the influence of the environment on the Shannon entropy.

-B. Shannon entropy
+141 B. Shannon entropy

-- 142 It is well known that the major way to appreciate the purity of a system is to study the - evolution of its entropy.
+142 It is well known that the major way to appreciate the purity of a system is to study the 143 evolution of its entropy.
 When this quantity tends to zero, we obtain a pure state.
-Decoherence - stands for the loose of information in the system.
-This occurs when the exchange between the - environment and the system affects the evolution of the concerned system.
+Decoherence 144 stands for the loose of information in the system.
+This occurs when the exchange between the 145 environment and the system affects the evolution of the concerned system.
 In this subsection, we investigate the Shannon entropy relates to the double Gaussian wave function for a specific damped harmonic oscillator that interacts with the environment.
-Owing to the definition, this entropy is Mathematically defined by Boltzmann- Shannon as:
+Owing to the definition, this entropy is Mathematically defined by Boltzmann- Shannon as :

+149

-$$S(t) = -K \int{-\infty}^{+\infty} P_T \ln P_T dx$$ (14)
+$$S(t) = -K \int{-\infty}^{+\infty} P_T \ln P_T dx$$

+(14)

 in which the probability P_T is defined by Eq.(12b).
-Hereafter, we explore the influence of each system characteristics on the evolution of this entropy.
-Fig.1. presents the behavior of the entropy S(t) for the pure state.
+Hereafter, we explore the influence of 150 151 each system characteristics on the evolution of this entropy.
+Fig.1. presents the behavior of 152 the entropy S(t) for the pure state.
 We observe that even with temperature, we obtain a coherent state.
-From Fig. 2. and Fig.3., we observe the increasing of the entropy with the damped factor γ .
+Fig 1 represents the coherence state because it is identical to the one of an 153 harmonic oscillator which is the typical example of system evolving without losing 154 information in time and in space (coherence state).
+We should stress that the dissipation is a 155 losing of information when the system interacts with an environment.
+This can be occurring 156 157 in classical mechanic or in quantum mechanics systems while Decoherence means loss of 158 coherence.
+It is a quantum phenomenon where quantum interference pattern is destroyed (Fig 159 .2. and Fig.3).
+From those figures, we observe the increasing of the entropy with the damped 160 factor γ .
 That means, the decoherence in the case of low temperature is due to the dissipation factor.
-Fig. 4., Fig.5. and Fig.6 show the high temperature regime where the the dissipation becomes bigger and bigger.
-We observe that the entropy increases with the temperature for small values of the damped factor γ .
-Physically, it indicates that the temperature is the main factor responsible of the decoherence.
+Fig. 4., Fig.5. and Fig.6 show the high temperature regime where the the decoherence 161 162 becomes bigger and bigger.
+We observe that the entropy increases with the temperature for 163 small values of the damped factor γ .
+We should notice that, it can be decoherence without dissipation in high temperature.
+However the presence of dissipation within a system induces 164 its decoherence.
+Meanwhile if the dissipation increases in a system, the decoherence will also 165 166 increase.
+Physically, it indicates that the dissipation is the main factor responsible of the 167 decoherence.

-IV.
+168 IV.
 Conclusion

 In this paper, we have studied the thermodynamic properties of a damped harmonic oscillator using the Caldirola-Kanaï model based on the idea of Bateman.
 The Feynman path method is exploiting to investigate the time dependent Shannon entropy for specific double Gaussian wave functions.
 We have derived the classical action, the probability distribution and the entanglement entropy.
 Those quantities are affected by the damped coefficient, the frequency of the system and the temperature.
 We have observed that the envelope of the Shannon entropy curves with time indicated that the system is losing information with time.
-Simply, the Shannon entropy show universal scaling that is reminiscent of thermodynamic quantities as in 38,39.
+Simply, the Shannon entropy show universal scaling that is reminiscent of thermodynamic quantities as in^{38,39}.